AssetFetch/spec/spec.md

 ## Avoiding Relative Paths in `local_path`
 Datablocks of the `fetch.*` family specify a local sub-path for every component that needs to be appended to a local path chosen by the client in order to assemble the correct file structure for this asset.
-As specified in the [datablock requirements](#requirements-for-all-fetch-datablocks) the `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
+As specified in the [datablock requirements](#local_path-rules) the `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
-Clients MUST ensure that components with `./` or `../` in their local path are rejected or that their "spread" through the system is sufficiently limited.
+Clients MUST take cate to ensure that components with references like `./` or `../` in their local path are rejected.